 Looking to the future, internet alternatives for Koreatown are most likely to come from wireless “last mile” technology.
 Starry Internet is an example of this: rather than using cables to connect buildings to fiber lines, they use wireless transmission.

 As for Starry Internet in Koreatown, it’s worth filling out their service request form so they can see where potential customers are.
 They use service requests to pressure building owners to let them access the building.
 Keep in mind that Starry currently focuses on apartment buildings because they can get a lot of customers all at once that way.
-Single-family homes aren’t likely to get service callbacks until later in 2020/2021.
+Single-family homes don’t often get callbacks.

 For more information on internet alternatives in Koreatown and Los Angeles in general, I maintain this page of alternatives to Spectrum and AT&T in Los Angeles.